strojure/ring-undertow/README.md

 - `:dispatch?`

-  There is not such concept like dispatch for the whole server because server can be configured with multiple handler which have different requirements.
+  There is not such concept like dispatch for the whole server because server can be configured with multiple handlers having different requirements.

   So dispatch can be forced by wrapping handler with [handler/dispatch] or by using [ring handler][cljdoc_handler] from this library, both are dispatched by